-• Catastrophic protection for outof-pocket expenses

-Your annual maximum for out-of-pocket expenses (deductibles and coinsurance) for covered services is limited to \$5,000 per person for Self Only or \$10,000 for Self Plus One (\$5,000 per person) and \$10,000 when enrollment is Self and Family enrollment (any combination of family members) when you use PPO providers.
-If you use a non-PPO provider the annual maximum for out-of-pocket expenses is \$7,000 for Self Only or \$14,000 for Self Plus One (but not to exceed \$7,000 per person) and \$14,000 when enrollment is Self and Family (any combination of family members, not to exceed \$7,000 per person).
+Catastrophic protection for outof-pocket expenses Your annual maximum for out-of-pocket expenses (deductibles and coinsurance) for covered services is limited to \$5,000 per person for Self Only or \$10,000 for Self Plus One (not to exceed \$5,000 per person) and \$10,000 when enrollment is Self and Family enrollment (any combination of family members, not to exceed \$5,000 per person) when you use PPO providers.
+If you use a non-PPO provider the annual maximum for out-of-pocket expenses is \$7,000 for Self Only or \$14,000 for Self Plus One (not to exceed \$7,000 per person) and \$14,000 when enrollment is Self and Family (any combination of family members, not to exceed \$7,000 per person).
 However, certain expenses do not count toward your out-of-pocket maximum and you must continue to pay these expenses once you reach your out-of-pocket maximum (such as expenses in excess of the Plan's allowable amount or benefit maximum).
 Refer to Section 4, Your catastrophic protection out-of-pocket maximum, and Section 5, Traditional medical coverage subject to the deductible, for more details.